 Quontic also offers some of the best certificate of deposit interest rates in the country—and we’re not the only ones who think so.

-On June 1st, NerdWallet ranked us as one of the best CD rates for June.
-So did The Balance, and so did Magnify Money (to name a few).
-Our rates are incredibly competitive at 0.65% APY in just 6 months, climbing all the way up to a full 1.10% APY in 5 years.
+GoBankingRates awarded us for Best CD Accounts 2022 and Newsweek awarded us Best Certificates of Deposit 2022.
+Our rates are incredibly competitive at 0.95% APY in just 6 months, climbing all the way up to a full 2.30% APY in 5 years.
 Not only are the high certificate of deposit interest rates there, but so is the convenience.
 Because we’re a digital bank, you’re able to open a CD account 24/7.

 Opening an account is easy and you can do it in under 3 minutes.
 Take a look on our website to learn more about our CD’s.
 And when you’re ready to jump in, set aside 3 minutes and open an account today.